Nursing (BSN) Program Handbook

 Standard First Aid/CPR Certification

-Students are required to have documented completion of current Standard First Aid including CPR Level C for progression into Semester 2.
+Students are required to have documented completion of current Standard First Aid including CPR BLS prior to starting the program.
 It is the student's responsibility to keep CPR currency up to date.
-For the duration you are enrolled in the Camosun College BSN Program CPR certification level C is required to be renewed annually and proof will be required at the beginning of each semester.
+For the duration you are enrolled in the Camosun College BSN Program you are required to renew your CPR BLS annually and proof will be required at the beginning of each semester.
 Current CPR certification is required for attendance in any of the Nursing Practice Experiences.

 WHMIS and Fire Training